 Bill is a retired partner of PwC, having been a partner for 18 years.
 For his last eight years he led the PwC Australia Risk and Quality Group, which was responsible for risk management and quality control, including methodologies and technologies, across all of the firm's business units.
 He served on PwC's Global and Asian Risk and Quality Leadership Teams.
 He also spent six years leading the PwC Australian Professional Standards Group responsible for the firm's financial reporting and auditing policies and advice.
 He was also previously Chair of the Australian Auditing and Assurance Standards Board.

-Jackie was appointed to the FRC on 29 April 2016 and her term expires on 28 April 2019.
+Roger was appointed to the FRC on 1 April 2017 and his term expires on 31 March 2022.

-Judith was appointed to the FRC on 29 April 2016 and her term expires on 28 April 2019.
+Michele was appointed to the FRC on 10 October 2019 and her term expires on 30 April 2024.

 Stein joined the Department of Finance in February 2010 as the Deputy Secretary of the former Financial Management Group.
 In October 2015 Stein was appointed Deputy Secretary of Governance and APS Transformation.
 Prior to this, Stein enjoyed a lengthy period in the Victorian Department of Treasury and Finance.